facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/contribute.md

 ---
 layout: default
-title: Contributing to the Facebook C# SDK
+title: Contributing to the Facebook SDK for .NET
 ---

-So you want to contribute to the Facebook C# SDK.
+So you want to contribute to the Facebook SDK for .NET.
 Great!
 We can use the help and appreciate the help!
 Below you will find our contribution guidelines which are nearly identical to the [NuGet Project contribution guidelines](http://docs.nuget.org/docs/contribute/contributing-to-nuget).

 ## Ways to Contribute

-While writing code is certainly glamorous and gets all the attention, it's not the only way to contribute to the Facebook C# SDK.
+While writing code is certainly glamorous and gets all the attention, it's not the only way to contribute to the Facebook SDK for .NET.
 In many cases, it's not even the most **valuable** way to contribute.
-If you would like to contribute to the Facebook C# SDK to help the project along, consider these options (which are valid for any OSS project, not just the Facebook C# SDK):
+If you would like to contribute to the Facebook SDK for .NET to help the project along, consider these options (which are valid for any OSS project, not just the Facebook SDK for .NET):

 * Improve our [documentation](/docs/contributing-documentation).
 Documentation often gets little love and attention in an Open Source project, but those who help with documentation receive tremendous love and kudos from the team.
-* Submit a <a title="Facebook C# SDK Issues" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk/issues/new">bug report</a> (for an excellent guide on submitting good bug reports, read <a title="Painless Bug Tracking" href="http://www.joelonsoftware.com/articles/fog0000000029.html">Painless Bug Tracking</a>).
+* Submit a <a title="Facebook SDK for .NET Issues" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk/issues/new">bug report</a> (for an excellent guide on submitting good bug reports, read <a title="Painless Bug Tracking" href="http://www.joelonsoftware.com/articles/fog0000000029.html">Painless Bug Tracking</a>).
-* Submit a <a title="Facebook C# SDK Issues" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk/issues/new">feature request</a>.
+* Submit a <a title="Facebook SDK for .NET Issues" href="https://github.com/facebook-csharp-sdk/facebook-csharp-sdk/issues/new">feature request</a>.
 * Help verify submitted fixes for bugs.
 * Help answer questions on [Stackoverflow](http://stackoverflow.com/questions/tagged/facebook-c%23-sdk)
 * Submit a unit test to help provide code coverage.